LyonsLab/StarBLAST/docs/4_StarBLAST-HPC.rst

    **IMPORTANT: THE PATH TO THE DATABASE ON THE MASTER NEED TO BE THE SAME AS THE ONE ON THE WORKER**

-To ensure both the databases on the Master VM and Worker HPC are in the same directory, on the Worker HPC go to the <DATABASE> directory and do
+To ensure both the databases on the Master VM and Worker HPC are in the same directory, on the Worker HPC go to the :code:`<DATABASE>` directory and do

 .. code::